-Whole staff training in SEN will be identified and met through the Trust's and individual academies' CPD provision.
+Whole staff training in SEN will be identified and met through the Trust's and individual academy's CPD provision.

-SEND training sessions will be organised as required to meet the current needs of staff and will be led by the relevant staff (eg SENCo, another member of staff or by an appropriate outside agency).
+SEND training sessions will be organised as required to meet the current needs of staff and will be led by the relevant staff (e.g., SENDCo, another member of staff or by an appropriate outside agency).

-The SENCos will attend the appropriate meetings and training as required.
+The SENDCo's will attend the appropriate meetings and training as required.